ablestack/graphql-codegen-hasura/README.md

 Known Issues Include:

+- The majority of the codegen relies on each table having an `id` field.
+See (Refinements Needed)[##Refinements-and-Enhancements-Needed] section below for details
 - Does not support entities with multi-field primary keys

 ## Refinements and Enhancements Needed

 There are many refinements and enhancements that would be beneficial, and contributions to that end are encouraged.
 Notable examples include:

+1. Remove requirement for primary key field to be named `id`\*
+2. Support tables with multiple primary keys
-- Automatically generate fieldMap property for clientWriteInsertQuery method (see packages/graphql-codegen-hasura-core/src/utils.test.ts for examples of this method)
+3. Automatically generate fieldMap property for clientWriteInsertQuery method (see packages/graphql-codegen-hasura-core/src/utils.test.ts for examples of this method)
-- Improve client field handling mechanism for \*WriteQueryInsert methods
+4. Improve client field handling mechanism for \*WriteQueryInsert methods
-- Add more automated tests
+5. Add more automated tests
-- Add validation (especially for checking for package prerequisites).
+6. Add validation (especially for checking for package prerequisites).
 See [these docs](https://graphql-code-generator.com/docs/custom-codegen/validate-configuration)
-- Rewrite the plugins to use the graphql-code-generator [recommended Visitor pattern](https://graphql-code-generator.com/docs/custom-codegen/using-visitor)
+7. Rewrite the plugins to use the graphql-code-generator [recommended Visitor pattern](https://graphql-code-generator.com/docs/custom-codegen/using-visitor)\*\*

+## Help Wanted

+\*The main issue with [Refinements Needed](##Refinements-and-Enhancements-Needed) item 1 (above) is how to determine a primary key from a GQL schema (and FieldDefinitionNodes).
+Currently the code relies on the name of the primary key field being `id`.
+If anyone knows how to identify a primary key field from the GQL schema, let me know, or submit a pull request with the fix.
+The relevant section of code is [here](https://github.com/ahrnee/graphql-codegen-hasura/blob/fbbb449ad5e4155dbc0b2cc7955712695d7d86a8/packages/graphql-codegen-hasura-shared/src/utils.ts#L78).

+\*\* Contributions to [Refinements Needed](##Refinements-and-Enhancements-Needed) item 7 (above) would be welcome.
+This would unlock powerful additional codegen capabilities at a field level (currently limited to table level).
+Familiarity with the Visitor pattern (or willingness to learn it) is a prerequisite.

 ## Notes